Written by Zoë Howie on 21 / 11 / 2024

 Watch out for:

-Expensive tourist rips offs: They are very keen on the preservation of their environment, insisting you'll need guides and permits to hike, trek and dive.
+Expensive tourist rips offs: They are keen on the preservation of their environment, insisting you'll need guides and permits to hike, trek and dive.
 Do your research and find the best deal.

 Sarawak is perfect for those looking to find a more 'native Borneo' for your gap year in Malaysia, but don’t want to delve into the jungle depths of the Indonesian state of Kalimantan.
 It's a halfway house for the challenge.
-Sarawak offers jungles, national parks and beautiful beaches, but as it's less touristy than Sabah, it is more reasonably priced.

 What to do:

-Also, explore the world’s largest cave (Deer Cave) and South East Asia’s longest cave (Clearwater Cave) in Mulu National Park; and venture upriver on the Batang Rejang to visit remote longhouse communities.
+You could also explore the world’s largest cave (Deer Cave) and South East Asia’s longest cave (Clearwater Cave) in Mulu National Park; and venture upriver on the Batang Rejang to visit remote longhouse communities.

 Watch out for: